espinoj/ccd-algorithm/README.md

 ## What is CCD Algorithm

-CCD Algorithm is a Java application that provides an CLI and API for algorithms produced by the Center for Causal Discovery
+CCD Algorithm is a Java application that provides an CLI and API for algorithms produced by the Center for Causal Discovery.
+The application currently includes the algorithm(s):  FGS (Fast Greedy Search)

 ## How can I use it?